 For more information about visiting Antelope Canyon, we have not one, not two, but three posts to help you out:

-The popularity of Antelope Canyon has skyrocketed in the past year.
-To avoid disappointment, make your reservations far in advance (at a bare minimum, three months in advance, but up to six months in advance for the summer season).
+The popularity of Antelope Canyon has skyrocketed in the recent years.
+To avoid disappointment, make your reservations far in advance (at a bare minimum, four months in advance, but up to six to nine months in advance for the summer season).

 Where We Ate: For dinner, we ate at the Mexican restaurant called El Tapatio.
 It was wonderful and you can get some oversized margaritas if you want.
 Another place that gets great reviews, both online and by word of mouth, is Big John’s Texas BBQ.

 Today is the day when this trip becomes more of an adventure.
 It’s also time to go off-the-beaten-path and explore some less crowded but truly amazing places in the American Southwest.

 Grand Staircase-Escalante National Park is enormous.
 There are almost 2 million acres of protected land here, and with that comes tons of hiking trails, unpaved roads, and canyons to explore.